wattsmainsanglais/wattsmainsanglais/README.md

 # Hi, I'm Andrew Watts 👋

-Full stack web developer specializing in TypeScript, React, Next.js, and Cardano blockchain development.
-Based in South West France, working remotely on decentralized education platforms and blockchain learning materials.
+Full stack engineer with a Go/PostgreSQL backend focus — building ecommerce platforms, SaaS products, and admin dashboards for clients across Europe.
+Also contributing to decentralised education platforms at Andamio and Gimbalabs.
+Available for remote work.

 ## 🚀 About Me

-- 🌍 Located in Poitiers, South West France
 - 💼 3 years of professional coding experience
 - 🗣️ Bilingual: English (native) & French (professional)
 - 🌱 Contributing to decentralized education and blockchain development